 The long-range planning component of chess programs should also be worked on.
-An old adage says that it is better to play with a weak plan in mind than no plan at all.
+An old adage says that it is better to play with a bad plan in mind than no plan at all.
 Deep searches certainly give the programs some notion of a plan, but often it is too superficial and short sighted.
-It is sometimes embarrassing to watch a well-prepared human opponent make even the strongest chess programs look like absolute beginners; simply by applying an uncomputer-like style of play.
+It is sometimes embarrassing to watch a well prepared human opponent make even the strongest chess programs look like absolute beginners; simply by applying an uncomputer-like style of play.

 Ideas are the tools of the chess player.
 Players do not reinvent the wheel every time a game is played.
-The same themes occur over and over again, and during a game players recall similar positions from their own and other people's games, and reuse the ideas from there.
+The same themes occur over and over again, and during a game players recall similar situations from their own and other people's games, and reuse the ideas from there.
 Often these ideas are based on long-term plans that are outside the scope of any search, they are simply memorized.
-In general, humans have an extraordinary talent for adapting existing knowledge and applying it to similar situations.
-It is called reasoning by analogy and reflects the way they play chess.
-So, chess might become an active testbed for Case-Based Reasoning methods that experiment with such memory based reasoning.
-In the long run, chess programs could greatly benefit from such methods, allowing them to reuse plans and adapt them to different over-the-board situations.
+Humans have an extra-ordinary talent for adapting existing knowledge and applying it to similar situations, reasoning by analogy.
+This is, for example, reflected in the way they play chess.
+Chess might become an active testbed for Case-Based Reasoning methods that experiment with such memory based reasoning.
+In the long run, chess programs could greatly benefit from such methods, allowing them to reuse plans and adapt them to different over the board situations.